elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Query Performance

-Query performance of `wildcard` vs. `keyword` hasn't been benchmarked extensively.
-ECS recognizes some fields may need `wildcard` even with an increase in storage and indexing overhead due to other query benefits.

 Keyword vs. wildcard query characteristics:

 * `keyword` will perform queries faster for a prefix query (`foo*`) on a low-cardinality field (< hundreds of thousands of unique values) than `wildcard.`